 - Prepare for changes in transportation technology that would result in impacts on land use and site layout. - Examine how regional attractions impact land use change around them. - Evaluate parking lot standards in the Round Rock Development Code, especially for retail.
-Consider site development impacts of total parking requirement, drive-throughs, drive aisles, order pick-up, and drop-off areas. - Consider creating a pilot program for tiny homes, accessory dwelling units, and other trending housing types. - Monitor the presence of obsolete commercial building designs when vacated to ensure future reuse or redevelopment. - Establish a policy to address whether performance advances in building materials could, in certain circumstances, justify the application of non-historic materials to aid the preservation of historic structures. - Consider how demographic changes impact needs of the community, including housing supply. - Examine how communications innovations impact how public information and notices pertaining to planning and development projects are distributed and shared. - Examine how a new Downtown library will influence surrounding land uses. - Form partnerships with Round Rock Independent School District and higher education institutions by creating City programs that increase awareness of planning issues via internships, externships, and mentoring programs. - Evaluate temporary use permitting to recognize how changing consumer preferences for temporary uses affect parking and land use. - Evaluate potential impacts of bike share and micromobility options to balance community needs and City policy preferences. - Develop a comprehensive plan checklist for use in evaluating development proposals for consistency with the Plan's vision and goals. - Conduct a comprehensive plan review periodically to consider Plan amendments and refinements based on changes to the community, the economy, technology or other factors. - Establish a process for regular assessment of Plan implementation progress.
+Consider site development impacts of total parking requirement, drive-throughs, drive aisles, order pick-up, and drop-off areas. - Consider creating a pilot program for tiny homes, accessory dwelling units, and other trending housing types. - Monitor the presence of obsolete commercial building designs when vacated to ensure future reuse or redevelopment. - Establish a policy to address whether performance advances in building materials could, in certain circumstances, justify the application of non-historic materials to aid the preservation of historic structures. - Consider how demographic changes impact needs of the community, including housing supply. - Examine how communications innovations impact how public information and notices pertaining to planning and development projects are distributed and shared. - Consider land use and physical design implications related to modernization of communications infrastructure, while ensuring the accommodation of a more advanced network. - Examine how a new downtown library will influence surrounding land uses. - Form partnerships with Round Rock Independent School District and higher education institutions by creating city programs that increase awareness of planning issues via internships, externships, and mentoring programs. - Evaluate temporary use permitting to recognize how changing consumer preferences for temporary uses affect parking and land use. - Evaluate potential impacts of bike share and micromobility options to balance community needs and city policy preferences. - Develop a comprehensive plan checklist for use in evaluating development proposals for consistency with the Plan's vision and goals. - Conduct a comprehensive plan review periodically to consider Plan amendments and refinements based on changes to the community, the economy, technology or other factors. - Establish a process for regular assessment of Plan implementation progress. - Utilize NOAA Atlas 14 data to adopt new floodplain and drainage regulations. - Explore the creation of a Continuity of Operations Plan for the Planning and Development Services Department to ensure mission essential functions continue should the City face a declared disaster or other catastrophic event. - Consider the planning implications of the Covid-19 pandemic and other similar global or national crises.
+Combine crisis response with long term land use planning solutions that are mindful of current uncertainties and adapt to changing development concepts and trends.